matooch/c-sharp-works/README.md

 A streamlined system designed to manage overall game states.

 Instead of using multiple Unity scenes, this setup runs the entire game within a single scene and swaps between active prefabs as needed.
-This significantly reduced load times — especially between runs — keeping players in the action and minimizing downtime.
+This significantly reduced load times keeping players in the action and minimizing downtime.